 WordPress's 'Vibe-Coding' AI, Telex, Hits the Real World!

 WordPress has rapidly deployed its experimental AI development tool, Telex, into real-world applications just months after its September debut.
-At the company's annual "State of the Word" event in San Francisco, WordPress project co-founder and Automattic CEO Matt Mullenweg showcased several instances where Telex has been successfully integrated into working WordPress shops to perform a variety of tasks.
+At the company's annual "State of the Word" event in San Francisco, WordPress project co-founder and Automattic CEO Matt Mullenweg showcased several instances where Telex has been successfully integrated into working WordPress sites to perform a variety of tasks.

-Telex, which Mullenweg previously characterized as a "v0 or Lovable, but specifically for WordPress," represents the publishing platform's strategic effort to develop its own "vibe-coding tool for the AI era."
+Telex, which Mullenweg previously described as a "v0 or Lovable, but specifically for WordPress," represents the platform's strategic effort to develop its own "vibe-coding tool for the AI era."
 This innovative software empowers developers to generate Gutenberg blocks – the modular components comprising text, images, columns, and other elements that form a WordPress website.
 Despite its experimental label, Mullenweg provided compelling demonstrations of practical applications developed by community creator Nick Hamze.

 One notable example presented by Mullenweg was a sophisticated pricing comparison tool built entirely with Telex.
 He highlighted that creating such rich, interactive web elements traditionally required extensive custom development, often costing thousands of dollars and significant time.
 With Telex, these complex features can now be generated in mere seconds, drastically reducing development overhead and time-to-market.